Facebook quietly launched — or at least began testing — a new tool that has the potential of being quite useful for marketers: Audience Overlap.

 3. Find the value of your Facebook fans.
 I’ve actually done this manually before and wrote a blog post about it.
 How many of your Facebook fans visit your website?
 How many covert?

 We could find that out with Audience Overlap.
-To do this, I first created a Saved Audience with as many opt-ins and products as I could (both Website Custom Audiences and Email).
+To do this, I first created a Saved Audience with as many opt-ins and products as I could (both A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. and Email).
 Then I compared it to the Saved Audience for my Facebook fans.

 Keep in mind that this is a bit incomplete for a few reasons…